-In this region, if you take your time you will come across many animals on the road.
+In this region, if you take your time, you’ll come across many animals along the way.
 We preferred short distances to have time to explore the area.

 We advise you to take the alternate routes to hope to come face to face with animals.

-We observed a herd of giraffe between Brangberg and Palmwag and then a lone giraffe between Palmwag and Kamanjab on the way to Etosha.
+We observed a herd of giraffes between Brangberg and Palmwag , then a solitary giraffe between Palmwag and Kamanjab on the way to Etosha.

 5. Spitzkoppe: the rock formations ❤ ❤

-Still in Damaraland, we loved the site of Spitzkoppe, which means“pointed hat“, it is a mountain of orange stones rising to 1728 m.
+Still in Damaraland, we loved the Spitzkoppe site, which means“pointed hat“; it’s a mountain of orange stones rising to 1,728m.